cennznet/api.js/docs/METHODS_RPC.md

 - Get the block hash for a specific block

 ▸ **getFinalizedHead**(): `Hash`
-- Get hash of the last finalised block in the canon chain
+- Get hash of the last finalized block in the canon chain

 ▸ **getHeader**(hash?: `Hash`): `Header`
 - Retrieves the header for a specific block